What should I do if I've been hacked?

-If the account authorizes any third-party programs or apps (e.g., Facebook and Twitter) make sure no third-party apps have rights to your accounts that you haven't given permission.
-Best advice is to delete any app you are unfamiliar with or do not remember installing.
+If the account authorizes any third-party programs or apps (e.g., Facebook and Twitter), make sure they don't have rights that you haven't given permission for.
+Our best advice is to delete any app you are unfamiliar with or do not remember installing.

 Let your other contacts know about the hack

-If your e-mail account or any account with contacts is hacked, let your contacts know about the hack.
+If your e-mail account or any account with contacts is hacked, let your contacts know.
 Hackers often gain access to other accounts by using affiliated accounts since people are not as suspicious of e-mails coming from someone they know.

 Verify past posts

-If your social network (e.g., Google+, Twitter, or Facebook) has been hacked make sure there are no posts or messages that have been made on your behalf.
-Social network accounts are hacked to help spread spam, malware, and advertisements on your behalf.
+If your social network (e.g., Google+, Twitter, or Facebook) has been hacked, make sure there are no posts or messages that have been made on your behalf.
+Social network accounts are hacked to help spread spam, malware, and advertisements.

 New accounts setup